Pregnant-Cockroach/git-watcher/README.md

 #  Local LLM Git Watcher

-Automized tool for Code Reviews that works locally.
+Automated tool for local Code Reviews.
-Tracks new changes in Git-repository, filters junk-files and uses local LLM model (using ollama) for code analyze to find any vulnerabilities.
+Tracks changes in a Git repository, filters out junk files, and uses a local LLM (via Ollama) to analyze code for vulnerabilities and code smells.

 ## Features
 * **Works locally:** Uses Ollama, no data are being saved or collected in the cloud.